-Since 2010, ATALIAN has been committed to a responsible approach in support of sustainable development and has integrated the principles and structure of the ISO 26000 Corporate Social Responsibility standard into its operations.
+Since 2010, the ATALIAN Group has been committed to a social responsibility initiative and has integrated the principles and structuring of the ISO 26000 standard.

 ATALIAN has been a member of the United Nations Global Compact since 2012.

 This is a United Nations initiative launched in 2000 to encourage companies around the world to adopt a socially responsible attitude.
 ATALIAN is therefore committed to respecting the 10 principles of the Global Compact grouped around 4 fundamental themes (human rights, labour rights, environment, anti-corruption).